 Deputy Campus Head, NIEC (City)

-Dr. Kok Siat Yeow has had more than 15 years of teaching, supervisory and administrative experience in her role as childcare teacher and supervisor of childcare centres.
+Dr. Kok Siat Yeow has had over 15 years of teaching, supervisory and administrative experience in her role as childcare teacher and supervisor of childcare centres.
 She completed her Doctorate in Education in 2011 and her thesis was on developing cognitive functions and enhancing learning effectiveness in preschool children.
-Dr. Kok has been overseeing the development of Continuing Professional Development (CPD) courses for teachers and leaders.
+Dr. Kok has been overseeing the development of Continuing Professional Development (CPD) courses for educators and leaders.

 Dr Ng Sok Hoon Ginia